preet-panchal/NBA-MVP-Predictor/traditional_README.md

 ## INSTRUCTIONS:

-In order to reproduce the results found follow these steps:
+In order to reproduce the results of the code, please follow the steps below:

 1) Clone repository
 2) Open "final-project-group16.ipynb" jupyter notebook file